j3rrywan9/scala-notes/Course1.md

 Abstract classes can contain members which are missing an implementation.

 Consequently, no instances of an abstract class can be created with the operator `new`.

+### Base Classes and Subclasses

+In Scala, any user-defined class extends another class.

+If no superclass is given, the standard class `Object` in the Java package `java.lang` is assumed.

+### Programs

+It is possible to create standalone applications in Scala.

+Each such application contains an object with a `main` method.

 ### Packages